-Teaching: Two courses per semester or four courses per academic year, not including winter intersession and summer.
+Teaching Two courses per semester or four courses per academic year.
+Courses taught, without additional compensation, during the winter and summer sessions count.

-Scholarship: At least one paper published or submitted for publication in accordance with the department's published performance expectations policy.
+Scholarship Progress on the major publication and /or creative project/s or at least one paper or creative project completed, submitted for publication, or public distribution, or published in accordance with the department's performance expectations policy.